chettrick/stm32cubef4/Projects/STM324x9I_EVAL/Applications/Display/LTDC_PicturesFromSDCard/readme.txt

 @par Application Description

-This example describes how to display on LCD pictures saved under SD card.
+This application describes how to display on LCD pictures saved under SD card.

-The user has to copy the "Media" directory available with this project under the micro SD card root.
+The user has to create a "Media" directory under the micro SD card root, where he copies inside the content of "/BMP_320x240" and "/BMP_480x272" folders provided under "/Utilities/Media/Pictures"

 @note : The user can add pictures of his choice but the file type, resolution
         and pixel format described below must be respected.